 For the first five months theory rudiments are taught.
-We then turn our attention to the Baroque, Classical, Romantic, Twentieth Century and Contemporary music eras.
+We will then turn our attention to music and composers from around the globe as we explore how music has been composed, performed and listened to over the past one thousand years.